click video to stop/start ...

 Liam has been making glass for over 35 years his designs, colours, techniques and materials have developed over time resulting in exceptional, first class British craftmanship and quality.

 Liam's glassworks is the Aladdins cave of glass knobs with so many designs and colours, far too many to display on our website.
-We welcome visitors to our glassworks and showroom to view the full range.

 Carol is Liam's partner and is responsible for all enquiries, sales, sample requests, marketing and orders and together run the family owned business Merlin Glass.